4dn-dcic/tibanna/docs/index.rst

 - Your pipeline and dependencies must be pre-installed as a Docker image (https://www.docker.com/).
 - The commands to run your pipeline must be written in either Common Workflow Language. (https://www.commonwl.org/) (recommended) or Workflow Description Language (https://software.broadinstitute.org/wdl/) (only basic support).
+- Tibanna now supports simple shell commands to run inside a specified Docker container and Snakemake pipelines as well as local CWL/WDL files (not just public urls)

 Data
 ++++

-- Your data must be in an AWS S3 bucket.
+- Your data must be in AWS S3 buckets.

 AWS cloud account